LuluHuman/rurutbl-react/README.md

 You'll need NodeJS to install Rurutbl.
 Get node.js from here: http://nodejs.org/.

 run `npm i` to install all packages

+# Set up

+### .env Variables

+A `datamallkey` variable is required for bus APIs.
+Register the key at https://datamall.lta.gov.sg/content/datamall/en/request-for-api.html

+### semstartDate Varable

+`semstartDate` is the date where semester starts.
+The date should be 2 days before Monday

+### Bus Stop Refresh

+Run `./tools/fetch_all_busstops.js` to refetch all avalable bus stops

+### Class schedule

+All the class schedule file are in the `./public/classes` directory

 # Running Rurutbl